Semantic Filtering and Source Coding in Distributed Wireless Monitoring Systems: Semantic Value Assessment of Update Packets

 \subsection{Microscopic Scale}

 At the source level, the relative importance of an arrival packet depends on \emph{extrinsic} and \emph{intrinsic} features, which in turn could be either \emph{time-sensitive} or \emph{time-tolerant}.
 Extrinsic features are related to the smart sensor characteristics, such as spatial location, resolution and measurement quality, battery level, and reliability.
 Intrinsic features depend on the properties of a packet related to goal/application requirements, e.g., probability of occurrence, urgency, and loss risk.
+Furthermore, the importance of a packet is assumed to have a lifetime, which remains \emph{constant} until that packet is successfully received at the receiver or dropped.